Fourth Onsite Volunteer Checklist

 map showing where to post signs

-While you may begin cleaning up the hallway and empty classrooms before classes end, be mindful of noise.
+While you should begin cleaning up the hallway and empty classrooms before classes end, be mindful of noise.
 Do not disrupt classes still in progress.

 Remind students from any classes that end early to be quiet in the hallways as other classes are still in session.